penntaylor/redearthfarms-website/README.md

 Code and public assets for redearthfarms.org website.

+---

+Did a Red Earth member send you here to find editable versions of our basic documents?
+If so, look under `content/docs/editable` to find open-document versions of some of our documents.

+Otherwise, there isn't anything here that isn't available directly from our website, aside from some python scripts that make the sausage.

+---

+# For Community members

 **DO NOT CHECK SECRETS, CREDENTIALS, OR PRIVATE INFO INTO THIS REPOSITORY.
 IT IS OPEN TO ANY AND ALL PRYING EYES!**

----

-# For Community members

 Everything you are concerned with lives in the content directory.
 All pages in /content use Markdown formatting rather than raw html.
 Here's a [cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for Markdown if you need some help getting the formatting you want.